codemargonda-master/ccc-sys/README.md

 ### Schedule

-Schedule contains when this course will be held, usually we're using batch per batch system.
-For example, for batch #1 will be held on January and etc.
+The schedule contains when this course will be held, usually, we're using batch system.
+For example, for the first batch will be held on January, and so on.

 ### Mailing

-It will be integrated with account for scheduling and billing.
+It will be integrated with the account for scheduling and billing.

 ### Gallery